The theme of AMICAL 2017 is “Centering on learning: Partnerships and professional development among librarians, faculty and technologists”.

 A portion of program time will be reserved for the unconference, impromptu discussions and improvised sessions proposed by attendees at the event.

 A select group of library and educational technology vendors have been invited to sponsor and participate in the Conference because of interest expressed in their products and services by AMICAL members.
-Vendors will show and discuss their products and services during exhibit sessions on Thursday and Friday.
+Vendors will show and discuss their products and services during exhibit hours on Thursday and Friday.